dotnet/docs/docs/azure/sdk/authentication/credential-chains.md

 :::image type="content" source="../media/credential-chains/DefaultAzureCredentialAuthFlow.svg" alt-text="DefaultAzureCredential" lightbox="../media/credential-chains/DefaultAzureCredentialAuthFlow.svg":::

-The order and locations in which `DefaultAzureCredential` looks for credentials is found at [DefaultAzureCredential](/dotnet/api/overview/azure/identity-readme?view=azure-dotnet&preserve-view=true#defaultazurecredential).
+The order in which `DefaultAzureCredential` attempts credentials follows:

 1. **Environment** - Reads a collection of environment variables to determine if an application service principal (application user) is configured for the app.
-If so, `DefaultAzureCredential` uses these values to authenticate the app to Azure.<br><br>This method is most often used in server environments but can also be used when developing locally.
+If so, `DefaultAzureCredential` uses these values to authenticate the app to Azure.
+This method is most often used in server environments but can also be used when developing locally.
 1. **Workload Identity** - If the app is deployed to an Azure host with Workload Identity enabled, authenticate that account.
 1. **Managed Identity** - If the app is deployed to an Azure host with Managed Identity enabled, authenticate the app to Azure using that Managed Identity.
 1. **Visual Studio** - If the developer authenticated to Azure by logging into Visual Studio, authenticate the app to Azure using that same account.